TouchDAW implements two well established network MIDI standards:

 Once defined they can be selected for connection like any other 'remote session'.

 Multicast / ipMIDI

-ipMIDI has been around since 2005-2007 on Windows, Linux and OS X. There are hardware products from SSL, Neve and others using it and some Linux rooted DAWs (Mixbus & Ardour) come with built-in driverless support for it.
+ipMIDI has been around since 2005-2007 on Windows, Linux and OS X. There are hardware products from SSL, Rupert Neve Designs and others using it and some Linux rooted DAWs (Mixbus & Ardour) come with built-in driverless support for it.

 ipMIDI is a connectionless system.
 It defines a number of multicast addresses that whoever wishes can listen and send to.
-None of the clients hooked into such a multicast group will know much about or even care for each other.
+None of the clients hooked into such a multicast group will know much about each other.
 There is no time synchronization, session management or over-engineered recovery system.
 It is completely 'fire and forget'.
 Potentially very easy to use and ideally working very well.
 It can however also easily result in data reaching endpoints that it was not intended for.

 To use multicast MIDI with TouchDAW download and install